 Key pressures Description Suggested restoration action Change in land use Increases in farming intensity (e.g. change from beef to dairy farming) in surrounding catchment may raise nutrient levels and alter plant species composition.
 Exclude stock from forest fragment, carry out buffer planting where possible to filter nutrients through overland flow.
 Draining Construction of drains around the perimeter of forest fragments will lower soil water levels, making the land more suitable for farming but restricting persistence of moisture- loving indigenous plant species, and increasing growth of dryland pest plants.
 Avoid draining of pasture where this may impact nearby forest.
 Monitor water levels and restore hydrology if/where required.
 Seek specialist advice on appropriate actions and any resource consent requirements to restore hydrology.
 Stock grazing Stock graze understorey of forest and prevent regeneration of seedlings.
 Vegetation may also be cleared to increase land available for grazing.
 Exclude stock by fencing forest fragments and regularly monitor fence condition.
 Enrichment planting can be carried out in areas where the understorey vegetation has been heavily degraded and is unlikely to regenerate without assistance (e.g. due to no nearby seed sources).
 Pest plants Pest plant species impact indigenous regeneration, with higher densities in urban areas or forest margins where light levels are higher.
 Pest plants tolerant of moisture will readily invade this forest type.
-Focus on control of pest plants that invade forest margins and those that are tolerant of shade and wet soils e.g. tradescantia and African clubmoss.
-Focus on restoring or maintaining high canopy cover to reduce potential for further pest plant invasion.
-Monitor development of indigenous plant communities following pest plant control and stock exclusion.
-Pest animals - herbivores Seed predation by rats may affect plant species recruitment.
+Focus on control of pest plant are tolerant of shade and we tradescantia and African clu on restoring or maintaining h cover to reduce potential for plant invasion.
+Monitor development of indi- communities following pest Pest animals - herbivores Seed predation by rats may affect plant species recruitment. and stock exclusion.
 Manage animal pests.
-In situations where pest animal density is high, a site-specific Pest animals - predators Rats, mustelids, and possums predate birds.
+In situations when pest animal density is high, a site-specifi Pest animals - predators Rats, mustelids, and possums predate birds.
 Loss of frugivorous birds may indirectly affect recruitment of fleshy fruited plant species. pest animal control and monitoring plan should be implemented.
 Success can be measured by the recovery of susceptible species or pest-specific monitoring.
 Climate change The warming climate will increase drought conditions which will affect this forest type through reduction in soil moisture.
 Protect intact examples of ecosystem type to provide seed sources for regeneration of surrounding fragments.